cajoshuapark/crypto-bot/README.md

 ```

 ## Buy and Sell Algorithm
-Using moving average algorithm to decide buy and sell.
+Integrated an algorithm that uses moving averages to decide when buy and sell.

-Boolean varaible to make sure you buy and sell in the right order.
-If true, then you can buy, if false, you can sell
+Boolean variable to make sure you buy and sell in the right order.
+If true, you can buy, if false, you can sell
 ```
 tradeBoolean = True
 ```